 Arts, Career & Education Program

-Gaston Arts Council facilitates the Arts & Arts, Career and Education program which introduces the multidisciplinary aspects of the arts to Gaston County high school students.
-The program provides career orientation experiences, leadership opportunities, field trips and community service activities.
+Gaston Arts Council facilitates the Arts, Career and Education program which introduces the multidisciplinary aspects of the arts to Gaston County high school students.
+The program introduces the multidisciplinary aspects of the arts, to Gaston County high school students, through leadership development opportunities, community service, career orientation experiences, visits to and tours of Gaston County arts service organization; field trips to local Gaston County businesses like ImageMark .
 The primary goals of the program are to aid the students in developing their knowledge of the particular area or areas of interest in the arts and to introduce them to the career, teaching, entrepreneurship possibilities in the arts; as well as prepare the students for their annual presentation.